You’ve had a setback that’s knocked the wind out of you.

 Let’s challenge that idea for a moment.
 This next month, simply notice how often each day something happens that’s strange or unusual.

-Often these things are not coincidences, but they’re part of the support that’s happening behind the scenes of your life, helping you along your path.
+Usually, these things are not coincidences!
+No way.
+They’re part of the support that’s happening behind the scenes of your life, helping you along your path.

 It just might be a slightly longer and bumpier path than you wanted!